koknat/dif/README.md

 * different versions of code may differ only in comments or whitespace
 * log files are often many MB of text, with some "don't care" information such as timestamps or temporary filenames
 * json or yaml files may have ordering differences due to the library used to write the file
+* xls spreadsheets cannot be compared easily because of the file format

 ## Purpose